EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 2. Enter:
     * ` git apply 60fps_ex.patch --ignore-whitespace --reject`
     * `60fps_ex.patch` is the name of the included file.
 If the file name is different, replace the file name in the above command
 3. You will need to re-build sm64ex for the patches to apply.
-To do so, enter the Ubuntu distrobox and run `make clean` in the ``/home/deck/Applications/Distrobox/sm64ex` folder
+To do so, enter the Ubuntu Distrobox and run `make clean` in the ``/home/deck/Applications/Distrobox/sm64ex` folder

 ***